-Growing Asparagus - How
+Growing Asparagus from

 Harvested Asparagus Spears

-Growing asparagus is easier than you
+asparagus is easier than you

-think with these simple tips on how to grow asparagus from seeds or
+think.
+With these simple tips on how to grow asparagus from seeds or

 crowns right in your own

-backyards.
-By good soil preparation and care, you can harvest asparagus
+With good soil preparation and care, you can harvest asparagus

 for more than 20 years.
 One family I knew was harvesting from the same